BeMacized/home-dashboard/README.md

 # Home Dashboard

-This project is a smart home control dashboard, heavily inspired by HomeKit, written in Angular.
+This project is a smart home control dashboard, heavily inspired by HomeKit's look and feel, and is written in Angular.
 It is built on top of Home Assistant's API.

-It is currently not configurable as it is only meant to serve as my personal in home dashboard.

 ![Screencast](https://raw.githubusercontent.com/BeMacized/home-dashboard/master/screenshots/screen.gif)